netiskiv/iSkiv-Zero-Knowledge-Login/readme.md

 The username/pseudo or email address used during the session is NOT kept in a file at website's end.

 Despite the full privacy, the session's username/pseudo makes it easy to follow up the activity, comments and usages of a given anonymous user.
 This is because 'identity' and 'character' are of different nature. and correspond to a different angle.
+Roughly sais, Identity is about a person;
+But activity and usages are about a character.